sidecartridge/sidecart-site-dev-docs/acsi2stm-atari-st/faq.md

 Choose **GEMDRIVE** for convenience and modern workflows, and **ACSI** for full compatibility with vintage software.

+### What slots support ACSI mode?

+Depends on the TOS version.

+#### EMUTOS and TOS 2.0x

+Only the leftmost slot labeled SD0 (C: / L:) is available for ACSI mode.

+#### Other TOS versions

+These TOS versions can execute the embedded GEMDRIVE driver.
+These driver can change the order of the GEMDRIVE and ACSI units.

+### Why can't see GEMDRIVE units in EmuTOS and TOS 2.0x?

+To use GEMDRIVE units under EmuTOS and TOS 2.0x you must ensure that the **GEMDRIVE.PRG** driver is executed at boot time.
+This driver is included firmware package of the project in the **tools** folder of the [release package](https://github.com/retro16/acsi2stm/releases/tag/5.00).

 ### Why do I need a USB-C cable?

 The ACSI2STM requires a USB-C cable to power the device because it cannot draw enough power from the Atari's ACSI port.
 The USB-C cable should be connected to a USB power source, such as a computer, USB charger, SidecarTridge Multi-device, or a USB power bank.